Enricopv/ExpressReactBase/README.md

 # ExpressReactBase
-Express backend with a React front end boilerplate for my projects.
+Express backend API with a React frontend boilerplate for my projects.
 Maybe it will be useful to you too :)

 <h3>Why is this a thing?</h3>
 This is a project meant to have boilerplate code to:<br>